60MilesPerHour/RetweetBot/README.md

 I hereby grant you the downloader of my program to use this software free of charge.
 I the creator of this software grant you permission to use the mentioned software without restriction, however, you are hereby subject to the following conditions

--the software you download is provided as is without any such warranty of any kind. -you are forbidden to merchandise off of this software unless otherwise granted by me, the author of this software.
+- The software you download is provided as is without any such warranty of any kind.

+- You are forbidden to merchandise off of this software unless otherwise granted by me, the author of this software.

-by downloading this software, you agree that i the issuer am not liable for any infringement, claims, damages, or any other liabilities, whether contracted or otherwise.
+By downloading this software, you agree that i the issuer am not liable for any infringement, claims, damages, or any other liabilities, whether contracted or otherwise.

 Contact @60MilesPerHour if you have any questions and i will try to answer them to the best of my ability.